sirspudd/sirspudd.github.io/pages/qpi.md

 # Project Status

-* Qt 5.9.0 is fully functional on the Raspberry Pi 1/2
+* Qt 5.10.0 is fully functional on the Raspberry Pi 1/2/3 and the Tinkerboard
 * CEC input support is currently alpha

 # Known issues